fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 If an unconstrained type parameter comes from an older C# assembly, it is assumed to be nullable, and warnings are given when non-nullability is assumed.
 If it comes from F# and it does not have the `null` constraint, then it is assumed to be non-nullable.
 If it does, then it is assumed to be nullable.

 Additionally, C# will introduce the `class?` constraint.
 This syntax sugar will compile into the `class` constraint, but the class itself will be decorated with an attribute that tells consumers that the `'T` is a nullable reference type.
-This attribute will need to be respected by the F# compiler so that C#
+This attribute will need to be respected by the F# compiler.

 ### Interaction between older and newer projects